13588112254/littlefs/DESIGN.md

    This is a tradeoff as this approach does use more storage space, but at the benefit of improved scalability.

+   Despite writing to two metadata pairs, we can still maintain power resilience during this split step by first preparing the new metadata pair, and then inserting the tail pointer during the commit to the original metadata pair.

    <!-- pic -->

 There is another complexity the pops up when dealing with small logs.
 The